 - A “normal” genetic test does not rule out a genetic diagnosis in the family.
 No genetic test can give a clean “genetic” bill of health.

 - The possibility that the interpretation of the results may change over time (this is unlikely with a “pathogenic” variant).

 - DNA will be stored in the genomics lab following testing and may be used to assist in other family testing or used for quality control purposes.

 - Visit the Genetic Alliance website for more information.

 How do I record consent?

-A record of the discussion and informed consent should be documented in the patient’s notes.
+A Record of Discussion form should be documented in the patient’s notes.
 As part of this, please ask the patient if they would consent to sharing information about their genetic testing result in order to help us advise their relatives.

 How do I get the results: